Donald Trump Could Shoot James Comey And He Wouldn't Be Indicted, Rudy Giuliani Now Claims In HuffPo Report

 “If he shot James Comey, he’d be impeached the next day,” Giuliani told the site.
 “Impeach him, and then you can do whatever you want to do to him.”

-Giuliani’s claim was met with disbelief by an expert on presidential ethics, Brooking Institute Scholar Norm Eisen — a former White House ethics attorney.
+Giuliani’s claim was met with disbelief by an expert on presidential ethics, Brooking Institute Scholar Norm Eisen, a former White House ethics attorney.

 “A president could not be prosecuted for murder?
 Really?
 It is one of many absurd positions that follow from their argument.
 It is self-evidently wrong,” Eisen said, according to MediaIte.
 “The foundation of America is that no person is above the law.”

-On Saturday, The New York Times published a memo sent by Trump’s lawyers Jay Sekulow and John Dowd to Mueller in January.
-In that memo, the lawyers claimed that not only was Trump immune from indictment for obstructing the Russia investigation, but that he, himself, is the investigation.
+On Saturday, the New York Times published a memo sent by Trump’s lawyers, Jay Sekulow and John Dowd, to Mueller in January.
+In that memo, the lawyers claimed that not only was Trump immune from indictment for obstructing the Russia investigation, but that he, himself, is the lead investigator.

-“It remains our position that the President’s actions here, by virtue of his position as the chief law enforcement officer, could neither constitutionally nor legally constitute obstruction because that would amount to him obstructing himself,” the lawyers wrote, as reported by The Inquisitr earlier today.
+“It remains our position that the President’s actions here, by virtue of his position as the chief law enforcement officer, could neither constitutionally nor legally constitute obstruction because that would amount to him obstructing himself,” the lawyers wrote, as reported by the Inquisitr.